 - Negotiate end times by going in 30-minute increments every 3-4 days or over a week.
 Check in with your teen about how they’re feeling in the process (do they notice they feel better in the daytime and is falling asleep naturally getting easier?) and be compassionate when it feels hard.

 - Have healthy, low sugar snacks available and talk to your teen about closing your kitchen by 11pm in order to improve their sleep (moving earlier toward and during school times).

 - Keep a basic schedule of daily chores, and dinnertime (along with any activities or work hours) to get your teen moving during waking hours and create a sense of accomplishment.

 - Let your teen know that when school starts, working backwards from a wake-up time to get the necessary 8-10 hours sleep is a great way to keep feeling great and support their academic performance.

 - Be consistent and flexible.
 The brain likes consistent sleep schedules, not one that runs well for 5 nights and disappears the other 2.
 However, gaming sessions with friends are important for connection and collaboration so supporting your teen to enjoy that time once/week let them know you care about their hobbies and socialization.

-Add positive reinforcement each time your teen gets it right.
+- Add positive reinforcement each time your teen takes steps toward positive change (NOT perfect!).
 Kind and encouraging comments go a long way in supporting them to understand why this change is important.

 BONUS POINTS: If you’re feeling tired all the time and know that getting to bed earlier would help you too, make this a game you play together, even if you still have different schedules.
 And if you’re feeling resentful about your teen getting to sleep in and you don’t, it’s time for some serious self-care that only you can create!

 Remember, change and buying into new habits doesn’t happen overnight.
-It takes consistency and patience as you help your teen to feel good in their physical and mental health.
+It takes consistency and patience as you help your teen to feel good in their brain and their body.